 Forest rights legislation

 A common view from potential planters is, "Why should I plant trees when I may shift?
-I'll get nothing from them" – but that’s not necessarily true.
+I'll get nothing from them" – but that’s not necessarily the case.

 The Forest Rights Registration Act (1983) allows a block of trees to be under an agreement, for example a joint venture, registered against the title of the property involved.
 This means that if the land is sold the registered owners retain the felling rights to the trees.